sws-ocean/Hakai_CPROOF_postdoc_tools/README.md

 # Oceanographic Tools: Northeast Pacific Observational Analyses

-This repository provides MATLAB and python scripts and resources developed primarily for analyzing observational oceanographic data in the Canadian Pacific, with a focus on C-PROOF glider missions, DFO CTD and mooring datasets, Hakai Institute CTD datasets, and water mass analyses.
+This repository provides MATLAB scripts and resources developed primarily for analyzing observational oceanographic data in the Canadian Pacific, with a focus on C-PROOF glider missions, DFO CTD and mooring datasets, Hakai Institute CTD datasets, and water mass analyses.
 These tools were developed during research projects conducted across Queen Charlotte Sound, the Central Coast, and the broader northeast Pacific.
 Some scripts are a little untidy, and several contain legacy code blocks near the end of the file, which are retained for  context but may not be actively used.

 ## 🔍 Contents